wesleylcai/public_notebook/statistical_learning.md

     2. Gamma: predicted value
     3. Summation: add up all loss values
     4. argmin_gamma: find **predicted value** that minimizes sum of loss function
-        1. This is accomplished by taking partial derivative of loss function with respect to **predicted value** and setting = 0
+        1. This is accomplished by taking partial derivative of sum of loss function with respect to **predicted value** and setting = 0
+    5. In this case the initial constant is the same as the average of all predictions.
+F_0(x) = average(y)
+2. Step 2: Loop to generate M trees
+    1. For m = 1 to M, in practice M = 100 trees
+        1. Compute ![f15]

 ## Elements of Statistical Learning